badconduct/win98botter/README.md

 ---

+## Requirements

+Before running or publishing the project, the expected environment is:

+- **Node.js 22+** for the relay server
+- **Windows 98 SE** for real target-agent deployment
+- **Visual Studio 6** for the production Win98 agent build
+- **Optional Docker / Docker Compose** for running the relay and PostgreSQL stack together
+- **Optional PostgreSQL** only if you want the Phase 1 map cache enabled

+---

 ## 🚀 Current Capabilities

 Win98Botter is designed as a **modern control and assistance layer for real Windows 98 machines**.
 Instead of treating each old PC as an isolated box, this project gives you a central relay, a browser dashboard, an AI operator, and an auditable tool pipeline that can inspect, troubleshoot, and act on one or more connected systems.